 Features include front and rear specific hand breaks as well as double brakes, an easily adjustable seat and a frame made of high carbon steel.

-If you’re still asking hat is the best bike to buy a toddler, the Baby Shining Baby Balance toddler bike is a nifty design with safety in mind.
+If you’re still asking what is the best bike to buy a toddler, the Baby Balance Bike toddler bike is a nifty design with safety in mind.